tzlion/hhugboy/docs/readme.txt

            for anything other than a raw Sintax dump from a game using their own mapper!
 If the game is hacked to work on other emulators or a generic release from another company, it won't work.

+ 'Last Bible' multicart
+           A type of multicart using menu music taken from 'Megami Tensei
+           Gaiden: Last Bible' aka 'Revelations: The Demon Slayer'.
+           This notably covers all of Vast Fame's multicarts, in addition to a number of more generic carts.

  Disabled  No compatibility mode